SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/I - Autoencoders.md

 - The hidden layer has a higher dimension than the input of overcomplete autoencoders.
 - When the hidden dimensions are large, one could explore interesting structures of inputs by introducing other constraints such as the 'sparsity' of input data.

+Both, undercomplete and overcomplete autoencoders, fail to learn anything useful if the encoder and decoder are given too much capacity.
+Some constraints are required to make them useful.

 ## Regularizing Autoencoders

 Regularized autoencoders provide the ability to train any autoencoder architecture successfully, choosing the code dimension and the capacity of the encoder and decoder based on the complexity of the distribution to be modeled.